Don’t think you have accomplished your task once your mobile app is ready for market…

 A golden rule of thumb is to ensure that your app is entirely free from bugs and errors.
 It is crucial to follow this to maximize your chances of getting positive reviews.
 84% of folks trust online reviews as much as they trust personal recommendations.

 This confirms that you can significantly benefit from reviews on your app.
 Good reviews can help you boost credibility, engagement, and user loyalty for your mobile app.
-Create review pop-ups or request for reviews by making special offers or updates via in-app notifications.
+Create review pop-ups or requests for reviews by making special offers or updates via in-app notifications.

 3. Providing excellent customer service